 Thinking OS™ is not artificial intelligence.

-It is not a chatbot, a productivity tool, or a clever algorithm.
+It’s not a chatbot, a productivity tool, or an algorithm.

-Thinking OS™ is cognition infrastructure — a sealed, enforceable layer that governs how decisions form inside complex systems.
+Thinking OS™ is cognition infrastructure — a sealed, enforceable safety layer that governs what reasoning is even allowed to form inside complex systems.

 Where most technologies compute what’s possible, Thinking OS™ enforces what should never be computed at all.